Marjuw/Methoden-der-effizienten-Programmierung/README.md

-# Methoden-der-effizienten-Programmierung
+# Methods-of-efficient-programming
- Compare the runtime for different methods of efficient and inefficient programming
+ This Repository is about to compare the runtime for different methods of efficient and inefficient programming.